pawel045/car-mil/README.md

 # 🚙💨 Car's mileage

 The application is used to check the mileage in a car based on a predictive model.
 The app is based on Flask.
+In Model.ipynb you can see how the predictive model was created.

 ## ⬇️ Run locally